alphaorderly/Magic-Mirror-v2-React-module-template/README.md

 ## Extending with a Node Helper

 Add a `node_helper.js` if you need backend logic (APIs, filesystem, scheduling).
 Use MagicMirror socket notifications to transfer data to the front-end, then integrate with React state (e.g. via a simple event or global store).

-## Manual Rename (e.g. MMM-ReactSample → MMM-ReactClock)

-If you want to base a new module on this one:
-1. Rename directory: `MMM-ReactSample` → `MMM-ReactClock`.
-2. Rename file: `MMM-ReactSample.js` → `MMM-ReactClock.js`.
-3. Inside that file change: `Module.register("MMM-ReactSample", {` → `Module.register("MMM-ReactClock", {`.
-4. In `package.json` update:
-  - `name`: `mmm-reactsample` → `mmm-reactclock`
-  - `main`: `MMM-ReactSample.js` → `MMM-ReactClock.js`
-5. Update README heading / examples.
-6. Update `config/config.js` to use the new module name.

-7. Search all files for `mmm-reactsample` and replace with your new project name (e.g. `mmm-reactclock`).
-This includes CSS class names, dataset attributes, and any code or documentation references.
-This ensures consistent naming and avoids conflicts.

-Notes:
-- Stopping MagicMirror is usually not required; the UI will reload on next cycle, but if issues occur just restart.
-- Reinstall (`yarn install`) is unnecessary unless you also change dependencies.
-- Rebuild is unnecessary while using the watch build (`yarn dev`).
-For a fresh production bundle you can still run `yarn build` (optional).

 ## Troubleshooting